 An observation raft built in collaboration with Timo Toots during the Wild Bits residency at MAAJAAM in Estonia to explore the underwaterworld of the pond, both visually and tactilely (by the feet dangling in the water).

-A Machine Wilderness fieldwork session during Ars Bioarctica, at Kilpisjarvi Biological Research Station, with Antti Tenetz and Ian Ingram.
-The robot is part of an experiment in zoochory.
+A Machine Wilderness fieldwork session during Ars Bioarctica 2016, at Kilpisjarvi Biological Research Station, with Antti Tenetz and Ian Ingram.
+The robot is part of a biological sampling experiment through robotic-zoochory.
 (The dispersal of seeds and pollen by animals like wolverine, reindeer or lemmings.)

 An experiment in 'assisted-migration' at Nida Art Colony.
 Introducing a sample of three lichen species from Portugal to Lithuania as official climate refugees, in association with Neringa Forestry Department.

 Default is a series of journeys following a straight line: a fold in a map of Europe.
 Each participant has a personal project.
 These images are from the journey along the fold straight across Ireland.
 (Behind an ancient church we found this St Brendans tree by accident covered in offerings.)